Logo Voyage

 By train

-An overnight run by SNCFT train connects with Tunis and Gafsa.
-Trains leave to (and arrive from) Tunis twice a day, usually very early in the morning (at 6AM) or in the evening.
+An overnight run by SNCFT train connected with Tunis and Gafsa.
+Trains left to (and arrived from) Tunis twice a day, usually very early in the morning (at 6AM) or in the evening.
+As of December 2024, a break in the tracks means trains only go as far as Metlaoui, but a taxi for the final stretch should cost 80-100 DT.

 The train station 2 Gare de Tozeur is located close to city centre.